MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

    ![Choose what you want to open from the Solution Explorer drop-down list](./media/open-proj-repo-github-solutions-folders-picker.png)

-   If you do not have a solution file (specifically, an .sln file), the fly-out menu will say "No Solutions Found."
-However, if you have a code file that you want to open, such as a Program.cs file, choose it from the folder menu to open it in the Visual Studio code editor.
+   If you do not have a solution file (specifically, an .sln file) in your repo, the fly-out menu will say "No Solutions Found."
+However, you can double-click any file from the folder menu to open it in the Visual Studio code editor.

 ### Open a project from a GitHub repo